ubports/ubuntu-ui-toolkit/manual-tests/README.txt

 Actions:
 #.
 Select Buttons
 #.
-Click with LMB the QML Button next to the Label which says "Standard"
+Press and hold LMB on top of the QML Button next to the Label which says "Standard"
+#.
+Release LMB

 Expected Result:
+  QML Button is in pressedColor while LMB is pressed.
   QML Button emits signal clicked() when LMB is released.
-QML Button is in pressedColor while LMB is pressed.

 Directory Structure